If you're looking for the best budget inkjet printer, we've got you covered right here.

 It's a convenient all-in-one printer that can print, scan and copy.
 The only thing it can't do is auto duplex printing, which is a small price to pay with this being such an affordable option.

 You will also find that the Epson Expression Home XP-2100 features built-in WiFi so you can connect it to a network as well as print directly from your phone too.
-A printing speed of 8ppm is also fine for your home office needs and means you should get a handful of documents printer in good time.
+A printing speed of 8ppm is also efficient enough for your home office needs and means you should get a handful of documents printed in good time.

 It also has a capacity of 100 sheets of paper, giving you a fair amount of time before you need to swap the paper out, depending on how much you print of course.
 Still, a capacity of 100 sheets gives you the opportunity to print at larger volumes before needing to replace anything.

 Best Budget Inkjet Printer Brother - Brother MFC-J1205W